EliteLoser/Finance/text/Money from Thin Air, Because We Believe in It.md

 place for getting shoes grew.

 Once specialisation arrived, a need appeared for ways to efficiently exchange services.
 I asked my rather wise father if he could define money for me, and his response was that it is "an aiding tool for the exchange of services or goods".
 This is surprisingly accurate.
-What makes money worth anything is the shared belief that it can be exchanged for the goods and services you may want at any given moment, almost anywhere you want.
+What makes money worth something is the shared belief that it can be exchanged for the goods and services you may want at any given moment, almost anywhere you want.
 Just as Roman denarius coins were accepted as money because some